-To establish the non-Federal share of a grant-funded project for the Commonwealth of the Northern Mariana Islands and the territories of Guam, the U.S. Virgin Islands, and American Samoa, the Regional Director must first calculate a
+(c) For the Commonwealth of the Northern Mariana Islands and the Territories of Guam, the U.S. Virgin Islands, and American Samoa (insular areas), the Service must waive all non-Federal match requirements (see 48 U.S.C.
+1469a).

-requirement for a project that includes funding from only one grant program or subprogram.
-If a project includes funds from more than one grant program or subprogram, the Regional Director must waive the first $200,000 of match applied to the funds for each program and subprogram. § 80.85 What requirements apply to match?
+§ 80.85 What requirements apply to match?

-The requirements that apply to match include:
+(a) The requirements that apply to match are at 2 CFR 200.306 Cost sharing or matching. (b) The State fish and wildlife agency

-Match may be in the form of cash or in-kind contributions.

-Unless authorized by Federal law, the State fish and wildlife agency or any other entity must not: